JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 npm install
 ```

-This command will install CDK in a development environment so you can access its help as below (notice the '--' separator between cdk and cdk options - this is specific to npm not to cdk so all CDK flags must be after the double hyphen separator):
+This command will install CDK in your development environment so you can access its help as below (notice the '--' separator between cdk and cdk options - this is specific to npm not to cdk so all CDK flags must be after the double hyphen separator):

 ```bash
 npm run cdk -- --help